ankit1321/Mtech_DSP_Lab_Uoh/README.md

 #About toh_iterative

 It is an generalized code for tower of hanoi for any number of disks taken by user without using recursion.

+#binary search tree(BST)

+All operations on bst is done with recursive as well as non-recursive traversal and tree like display is also done.